JoseJX/nrfprog/README.md

-# BusPirate NRF24LE1 programmer
+# BusPirate NRF24LE1/NRF24LU1+ programmer
-This is a simple programmer for the nRF24LE1 using the Bus Pirate as the SPI device.
+This is a simple programmer for the nRF24LE1 (or nRF24LU1p) using the Bus Pirate as the SPI device.

 ## building